mastrojs/mastrojs.github.io/src/content/docs/guides/html.md

 </details>
 -->

-This will open a new tab to the right, displaying your `index.html` file, just like it would show in a web browser tab.
+This opens the _Mastro preview pane_ in a new tab to the right, displaying your `index.html` file, just like it would show in a web browser tab.
 Note how the text in the `<title>` is shown as the tab name, just like it would be in a browser's tab.
 The `body` is the part of the HTML file that is visible as the page itself.

 ## Content first